 Neil Dahlstrom is an archivist, researcher and writer.
 He grew up and lives in the Quad Cities, once known as the farm implement capital of the world.
 Today the Quad Cities is a vibrant community of cities on the Illinois and Iowa sides of the Mississippi River with an exciting history of innovation in the farm equipment and automobile industries.

 Neil studied history and classics at Monmouth (IL) College, and earned his masters degree in Historical Administration at Eastern Illinois University.
+There, here was an intern with the Illinois State Archives through the IRAD (Illinois Regional Archives Depository) program.
 His research and speeches have taken him to historical societies and museums, abandoned factories-turned-coffee shops, and state-of-the-art research centers across the country.